topkecleon/telegram-bot-bash/README.txt

 ## FAQ

 ### Is this Bot insecure?
-Bashbot is not more (in)secure as any other Bot written in any other language, we have done our best to make it as secure as possible.
+Bashbot is not more (in)secure as any Bot written in an other language, we have done our best to make it as secure as possible.
 But YOU are responsible for the bot commands you wrote and you should know about the risks ...

-**Note:** Until v0.941 (mai/22/2020) telegram-bot-bash has a remote code execution bug, pls update if you use an older version!
+**Note:** Until v0.941 (mai/22/2020) telegram-bot-bash has a remote code execution bug, please update if you use an older version!

 ### Why Bash and not the much better xyz?
-Well, that's a damn good question ... may be because I'm an Unix/Linux admin from stone age.
+Well, that's a damn good question ... may be because I'm an unix admin from stone age.
 Nevertheless there are more reasons from my side:

 - bashbot will run everywhere where bash and (gnu) sed is available, from embedded linux to mainframe
 - easy to integrate with other shell script, e.g. for sending system message / health status
 - no need to install or learn a new programming language, library or framework
-- no database, not event driven, not OO ...
+- no database, not event driven, not object oriented ...

 ### Can I have the single bashbot.sh file back?
 At the beginning bashbot was simply the file ```bashbot.sh``` you can copy